Affirmative Action

 The Affirmative Action Officer shall be primarily responsibility for monitoring compliance and auditing the implementation of the Policy on Affirmative Action, Equal Opportunity and Diversity.
 The Affirmative Action Officer shall furnish the President with progress reports and shall inform the President of practices or policies that may not be in compliance with the Policy.

 The Affirmative Action Officer will annually review the progress being made toward achievement of the College's affirmative action goals.
 The review shall include strategies and timetables for achieving its affirmative action goals, availability figures, institutional performance or other circumstances that affect the implementation of this Policy’s goals.
-In addition, he/she will assure that annual compliance reports required by the Board of Higher Education and other state and federal agencies are completed.
+In addition, they will assure that annual compliance reports required by the Board of Higher Education and other state and federal agencies are completed.

 To ensure compliance with this Policy, the Affirmative Action Officer will review and evaluate the applicable policies, programs and activities related to job requirements, performance criteria, personnel benefit plans, students support services, facilities and programmatic access, vendor contract submission and services, media advertising and public relations materials, including all College publications.
 Recruitment and hiring procedures will be monitored using the methods described in this Policy.
 All monitoring and analyses will be conducted as necessary to identify problem areas and provide recommendations to remedy them.